mairawaseem19/Vrinda-Store-Sales-Analysis/README.md

 # Vrinda-Store-Sales-Analysis
-Project Objective : This an Excel Based Project whose main Objective is to Analyse the Sales Of Vrinda Store so that they can analyze theeir customer needs & Grow their Sales.
+Project Objective : This an Excel Based Project whose main Objective is to Analyse the Sales Of Vrinda Store so that they can analyze their customer needs & Grow their Sales.

 Sample Questions Solved While Analyzing data :